kongaskristjan/fire-hpp/README.md

 #### FIRE_MAIN() + optimal parameter syntax

-Likely impossible, up to my knowledge you can't extract `x` and `y` names (necessary for parsing command line).
+Likely impossible.
+Up to my knowledge you can't extract `x` and `y` names (necessary for parsing command line).
 Also, what happens when you want to supply parameter descriptions?

 ```
 int FIRE_MAIN(int x = 0, int y = 0) {